Wolff says Brawn would have his vote for F1 role

-MEXICO CITY Mercedes team boss Toto Wolff has said his predecessor Ross Brawn would have his vote if the Briton wanted to return to Formula One in some capacity.
+MEXICO CITY (Reuters) - Mercedes team boss Toto Wolff has said his predecessor Ross Brawn would have his vote if the Briton wanted to return to Formula One in some capacity.

 "He has been there forever, he has the right distance from any team after being away a couple of years," the Austrian told reporters after Mexican Grand Prix qualifying on Saturday.